Fraventix/SmeersLightsHandler-REV/README.md

 end)
 ```

 This limits how frequently players can trigger vehicle functions, making spam attacks ineffective.
+Note that this is not the best implementation and it's just a rate-limiter, but could also be a temporary-like fix.

 ## Implementation Guide